 Get Authentic Reviews and Feedback

-Instead of resorting to fake reviews to improve your search rankings and attract new customers, it’s important to develop a strategy for earning authentic reviews and candid customer feedback.
-Learning how to spot a fake online review also promotes a healthy online reputation.
+Trust is central to the importance of reviews in consumers’ decision-making.
+Learning how to spot fake reviews promotes a healthy online reputation.
+Instead of resorting to fake reviews to improve your search rankings and customer acquisition strategy, it’s also important to develop a strategy for earning authentic reviews and candid customer feedback.

-This type of outreach benefits your business in the long run, minus the risks and consequences inherent in fake reviews.
-Proactively asking for reviews strengthens your customer relationships and connects your business to the voices that matter the most.
+This type of outreach benefits your brand in the long run, minus the risks and consequences inherent in fake reviews.
+Proactively asking for reviews strengthens your customer relationships and connects your company to the voices that matter the most.